 - alignment between product, support, and engineering

-If you need a framework for the prioritization step, continue with how to prioritize feature requests.
+For the prioritization layer that turns these responses into roadmap calls, continue with how to prioritize feature requests.

 A simple in-app feedback playbook

-If you want a practical default, start here:
+If you want a default that works, start here:

 - Add one feedback prompt to a high-intent product moment.

-- Ask an open-ended question instead of a rating-only question.
+- Ask an open-ended question, not a rating.

 - Let users answer in their own words.

-- Merge related feedback automatically or in a weekly review.
+- Merge related responses automatically or in a weekly review.

-- Push the strongest insights into your roadmap system.
+- Push the strongest themes into your roadmap tool.

-That gets you much farther than a large survey program that nobody maintains.
+That gets you much further than a large survey program nobody maintains past week three.

 FAQ